Rokabpy/Linear-Regression/README.md

 Student_Marks :

 This student_marks is problem topic and data set from the Kaggle website, by the user yasserh.
-I solved this problem with simple linear regression and gradient descent.
+I solved this problem with simple linear regression and gradient descent, without relying on scikit-learn.